Dangerous Woman: Tour

 Grande first announced plans to tour on the Dangerous Woman website in May 2016.
 On September 9, 2016, the singer released the dates for the first leg of the Dangerous Woman Tour, with ticket pre-sales beginning on September 20, 2016 and tickets going on general sale on September 24, 2016.
 The tour started on February 3, 2017 in Phoenix, Arizona and ended on September 21, 2017 in Hong Kong, China.

-On May 22, 2017, at the conclusion of Grande's concert at Manchester Arena in England, a terrorist attack caused 22 fatalities and left more than 500 others injured.
+On May 22, 2017, at the conclusion of Grande's concert at Manchester Arena in England, a terrorist suicide bombing killed 22 concert-goers and injured 1,017.
 Grande was not injured during the bombing.
-She offered her condolences on Twitter for those affected by the attack and organized the One Love Manchester benefit concert to raise money for the victims.
+She offered her condolences on Twitter for those affected by the attack, suspended the tour through to June 5, and organized the One Love Manchester benefit concert on 4 June to raise money for the victims.

 Singles

 The album's lead single and title track, "Dangerous Woman", was released on March 11, 2016, along with the pre-order of the album on the iTunes Store.
 The track earned 118,000 digital downloads in its opening week and debuted at number ten on the Billboard Hot 100, becoming Grande's seventh Hot 100 top ten and fifth to debut in the top ten.
 The single made Grande the first artist in the chart's 57-year history to debut in the top 10 with the lead single from each of her first three albums.
 The single was later sent to radio on March 15, 2016 and reached a new peak of number 8 in its eleventh week.
 In April 2021, "Dangerous Woman" was certified quadruple platinum by the RIAA.
 It was nominated for Best Pop Solo Performance at the 59th Grammy Awards.

 The second single, "Into You" was released at digital music services on May 6, 2016.
 It was sent to US mainstream and rhythmic radio stations on June 28, 2016.
 The song debuted at number 83 and in its thirteenth week on the chart, dated August 27, the song further climbed nine places from 22 to a new peak of number 13 in the US, aided in part by 69-cent sale-pricing in the iTunes Store.
 Consequently, this became her second top 20 single from Dangerous Woman in the country.
 The single was later certified quadruple platinum by the RIAA for shipments of over 4 million in the US.
 Similarly, "Into You" hit the top 20 in several other regions as well.
 It peaked at number 14 on the UK Singles Chart, making it her sixth UK top 20 single.